betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 GitHub reactions can do this.

-Some of he choices a project makes up front can impact these questions

-Problems with email and email lists, etc.

-Collecting such inquiries

- may be useful in substantiating the level of interest to future stakeholders
-The ability to collect contacts
-Will interested parties be directed to make contact by email, twitter, slack, etc. or just be directed to a web page?

-of

- One of the nice things about email is that

 Which modality(s) of communication with former project stakeholders will be maintained

 * Identify the modality(s) of contact that will be maintained for any inquiries occurring *after* project discontinuation (e.g. email, twitter, GitHub discussions, etc.).

-* Identify at least one person (preferrably 2 or 3 persons) who will serve as point of contact for any inquiries occuring after the project is discontinued.
+* Identify at least one person (preferrably also a backup) who will serve as point of contact for any inquiries occuring after the project is discontinued.
 If this role needs to be transferred

-* Some stakeholders should set semi-annual reminders on their calenders just to check and confirm the project's on-line presence is still working.
+* Some stakeholders should set semi-annual reminders on their calenders just to check and confirm the project's on-line presence is still healthy.
 * Ensure on-line access points have a continued maintinence plan
   * as well as the systems where the below resources are hosted
   * mailing lists, discussion boards, ...